Skip to content

 );

-When entry function inputs or outputs are specified as objects containing builtins and inter-stage variables, the WGSL implementations need to access these arguments as passed in via structs (see VertexInput, VertexOutput, FragmentInput).
+When entry function inputs or outputs are specified as objects containing builtins and inter-stage variables, the WGSL implementations need to access these arguments as passed in via structs.
 TypeGPU schemas for these structs are created automatically by the library and their definitions are included when resolving the functions.
-The names referenced in the implementations do not matter.
+Input values are accessible through the in keyword, while the automatically created structs for input and output shall be referenced in implementation as In and Out respectively.

 Usage in pipelines